mozilla/addons-server/docs/topics/api/accounts.rst

     :>json boolean is_artist: The user has developed and listed themes on this website.

-If you authenticate and access your own account by specifing your own `user_id` the following additional fields are returned.
+If you authenticate and access your own account by specifing your own ``user_id`` the following additional fields are returned.
 If you have `Users:Edit` permission you will see these extra fields for all user accounts.

-.. http:get:: /api/v3/accounts/account/(int:user_id)/
+.. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/

     .. _account-object-self: